-A primary focus of the research at the Center for Congressional and Presidential Studies is the institution of the Presidency.
-Our work focuses both on relationships between the President and Congress as well as outside interests lobbying the Executive Branch.
+A primary focus of the research at the Center for Congressional and Presidential Studies is the institution of the presidency.
+Our work focuses both on relationships between the President and Congress as well as outside interests lobbying the executive branch.
 Additionally, CCPS scholars have studied the presidential campaigns to see what works, what does not, and what influences voters to cast their ballots one way or the other (or at all).
 CCPS scholars have written numerous books and articles examining these relationships and behaviors.

-- Rivals for Power: Presidential-Congressional Relations (Lanham, MD: Rowman & Littlefield, 4th edition, 2009)(Editor).
+- Rivals for Power: Presidential-Congressional Relations (Lanham, MD: Rowman & Littlefield, 4th edition, 2009)(Ed.
+James A. Thurber).

 - "A Perfect Campaign: The Role of Money, Organization and Strategy in the 2008 Presidential Campaign," in Erik Jones and Salvatore Vassallo (eds.), The 2008 Presidential Election: A Story in Four Acts (New York, Palgrave MacMillan, August 2009).